Anytime, Anywhere

 - Virtual/remote work for the duration of milk expression and human milk feeding

-- On-site lactation support that includes providing employees with employee-determined time and space to express human milk regardless of legal status and employment classification without penalty
+- In alignment with the PUMP Act, providing on-site lactation support that includes providing employees with employee-determined time and space to express human milk regardless of legal status and employment classification without penalty

 - Employment policies regarding milk expression are inclusive of lactating folx who express milk for a child who is not in their custody (e.g. for milk donation, milk sharing, surrogacy, etc.)